kosperera/articles/1991-07-17-hello-world.md

-The truth is I tried out all those widespread notes-taking apps from Evernote to OneNote, Workflowy, Trello, Todoist, Asana, and even Notion.
-For the record, they all seemed great apps but this is just my personal preference.
+The truth is I tried out all those widespread productivity and notes-taking apps from Evernote to OneNote, Workflowy, Trello, Todoist, Asana, and even Notion.
+For the record, they all seemed great apps but <mark>this is just my personal preference</mark>.

 ### About the site